NREL/EnergyPlus/design/FY2021/NFP-ThreeNewSteamSystems.md

 - Engineering Reference, EnergyPlus™ Version 22.1.0 Documentation
 - Çengel, Yunus A., Robert H. Turner, and John M. Cimbala.
 2008.
 Fundamentals of thermal-fluid sciences.
 Boston: McGraw-Hill.
+- Rahul J. Chillar.
+2005.
+Development and implementation of a steam loop in the building energy simulation program EnergyPlus.
+University of Illinois at Urbana-Champaign, Master Thesis